 The Art of Reiki: Reiki 2

-Libby Barnett, MSW, is a Reiki Master and brings 30 years of counseling and 20 years of Reiki practice to her teaching.
+Libby Barnett, MSW, is a Reiki Master who brings 30 years of counseling and 20 years of Reiki practice to her teaching.
 Her experience as a medical social worker at Massachusetts General Hospital provides a…

 Full Bio & Programs

 Because your body is a constantly changing and renewing energy system, you have the opportunity in every moment to re-create yourself in wholeness.
 Reiki, a gentle, hands-on healing art of Japanese origin, reconnects you with your ability to heal yourself, others, and animals.
 It helps to reduce stress, relieve pain, balance emotions, and facilitate personal healing and spiritual growth.
 Reiki is based on the understanding that all conditions of imbalance are rooted in the human energy field, and it is these underlying energetic patterns that must be addressed and resolved in order to create wellness.

 - Learn ancient Reiki symbols and how to apply them for additional empowerment